EXCLUSIVE-Toyota group companies plan $4.7 bln sale of Denso stake -sources

 ($1 = 148.2400 yen)

-(Reporting by Miho Uranaka, Daniel Leussink and Maki Shiraki; Editing by Nobuhiro Kubo, David Dolan and Jamie Freed)
+(Reporting by Miho Uranaka, Daniel Leussink and Maki Shiraki; Editing by Nobuhiro Kubo, David Dolan and Jamie Freed and Miral Fahmy)

 ((david.dolan@thomsonreuters.com; +81 3 4563 2708;))